BetterMontreal/BetterMontreal.github.io/about.md

 Show you care - about the success of this project.
 It motivates us.
 Thank you because we appreciate your vote of confidence!

-See your way through to [publish](/create) an event or at least to post a proposed new topic.
+See your way through to [publish](/create) an event.
+At least propose a topic.

 # The Problem we are solving